google/pienoon/Readme.md

 *   Upload the apk to Google Drive from your desktop.
 *   Open the apk in Google Drive on your Android to install the game.
-*   Open "splat" from the application launcher.
+*   Open "pie_noon" from the application launcher.

 #### Using e-mail

 *   e-mail the apk to yourself as an attachment from your desktop.
 *   Open the apk attachment on your Android device.
-*   Open "splat" from the application launcher.
+*   Open "pie_noon" from the application launcher.

 #### Using ADB from the Command Line

 *   If it isn't installed already, install the [Android SDK].
 *   Open a terminal window.
-*   Change into the splat directory.
+*   Change into the pie_noon directory.
 *   Install the apk to the device using adb install.
-*   Open "splat" from the application launcher.
+*   Open "pie_noon" from the application launcher.

 For example, from the terminal:

-    cd splat
+    cd pie_noon
-    adb install bin/splat-release.apk
+    adb install bin/pie_noon-release.apk

 ## Building from source